knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 There's a *great* way to improve this.
 Open `package.json`.
 Add a new key called `scripts` set to a hash.
 Inside, you can put something like `dev` set to `NODE_ENV=dev webpack`:

+> I don't know how to be here, webpack.mode wants only "development", "production"
+> or "none" key to work

 [[[ code('f746244c91') ]]]